Coco Austin Celebrates Easter With Daughter Chanel Nicole Dressed As Bunny

 The Easter posts are just one example of how Coco gives fans a glimpse into the life of Chanel as the mother of one makes regular posts on her daughter’s account.
 Most recently, Chanel celebrated her first birthday, and Coco was sure to give followers a look at the festivities.

 In addition to party scenes, Austin uploaded photos from a professional shoot she did with her daughter in celebration of her November birthday.
-The pair are pictured in matching gowns as they pose for the mother-daughter shoot.
+The pair is pictured in matching gowns as they pose for the mother-daughter shoot.

-“Me and momma did it up for my 1st birthday with pretty big fluffy gowns..”
+“Me and momma did it up for my 1st birthday with pretty big fluffy gowns.”

 Austin frequently matches her baby daughter in outfits as the pair are inseparable.
 The 38-year-old has posted everything from matching gowns to matching bikinis as she takes full advantage of having a mini-me.
 However, Coco is also known for her racy fashion choices as she showcases her curvy figure.